Purity test: Historical examples

-In 1976, a teacher at La Grange High School in Texas was fired for distributing a purity test, which had appeared in Ann Landers' column, to her students.
+In 1976, a teacher at La Grange High School in Texas was fired for distributing a 1966 purity test, which had appeared in the Ask Ann Landers column, to her students.
 The questions on the test ranged from "Ever said 'I love you'?" to "Ever had group sex?"
 The teacher sued the school district and was awarded $71,000 in back pay and damages.

 Description

 Most purity tests have possible scores anywhere from 0% to 100%.
 Purity tests ask numerous personal questions of their users, most commonly about the use of alcohol and illicit substances; sexual acts with members of the opposite or same-sex; other illicit or illegal activities, and the above actions in an odd or "kinky" context.
 These tests typically have anywhere from 50 to 2000 questions.

 Many popular purity tests encourage participation in a social situation (one person reading a purity test aloud while others mark down their "yeses" for later tabulation).
 The tests often acknowledge that some may use them as a checklist for things to do, try, or accomplish.

-One of the best-known purity tests is The Unisex Purity Test (or, simply, the Purity Test).
+One test is The Unisex Purity Test (or, simply, the Purity Test).
 First written before 1980 in the Massachusetts Institute of Technology Baker House, the first incarnation had two parallel versions, 100 questions each; one for male, and one for female.
 The next iteration (247 questions, written at Carnegie Mellon University in 1983) heralded the merging of the gendered versions, making it unisex.
 Over the next decade or so, many re-writes and expansions commenced, a 2000-question version being written in 1995.
-In more recent times, versions of the classic test have been developed for new platforms, such as a purity test for TikTok and Facebook applications.

-Rice Purity Test is a quiz consisting of 100 questions about your sexual life, relationship, and habits.
-The average purity test calculates your quiz scores after marking your 100 questions.
-The Purity test also called "The Innocence test" which is originated at Rice University.
-It's 100 questions survey for girls & boys in different age groups.
-The Rice Purity Test has historically served as a segue from O-week to true college life at Rice.

-In popular culture

-Veronica Mars season 1 episode 8 ("Like a Virgin") focuses on a purity test and the effects of the release of its results on a high school.

-Big Mouth season 6 episode 4 ("Rice Purity Test") focuses on the main characters taking a purity test.
+In the 2020s, the Rice Purity Test experienced a revival through social media platforms such as TikTok and Reddit, where users began publicly sharing their scores as a form of entertainment and self-expression.
+Modern versions of the test available online preserve the original 100-question format but include responsive digital interfaces and instant scoring.
+These updated versions aim to retain the traditional college culture spirit while making the test accessible to a broader global audience, including younger participants who explore the quiz for fun or curiosity.